 Read WP: 10 message examples for Abandoned Cart SMS

-In other words: The better you know the consumers on your SMS lists before Black Friday, the more you can target your campaigns to that specific customer and the greater the chance of high conversion rates.
+In other words: The better you know the consumers on your SMS and RCS lists before Black Friday, the more you can target your campaigns to that specific customer and the greater the chance of high conversion rates.

-How to collect SMS permissions
+How to collect mobile permissions

-If you have a webshop, you can invite your customers to sign up for SMS when they check out.
+If you have a webshop, you can invite your customers to sign up for SMS and RCS when they check out.
 A customer who has come this far is genuinely interested in you and your product, so the interest in receiving great offers should be high.

 ⚠️ OBS